menu

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Williamson is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Williamson is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Williamson who work in healthcare suport services (12.83%), sales jobs (10.65%), and healthcare (9.69%).

-Williamson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Williamson doesn't have a public transportation system that people use for their commute.

-The percentage of people in Williamson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.21% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Williamson is quite a bit lower than the national average among all cities of 21.84%: just 12.21% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Williamson in 2022 was $25,475, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,900 for a family of four.
 However, Williamson contains both very wealthy and poor people as well.
 Williamson also has one of the higher rates of people living in poverty in the nation, with 31.99% of its population below the federal poverty line.